refinedev/refine/hackathon/refine-hackathon.md

 ## Submission
-- Submissions activated on [DEV](https://dev.to/) platform on 21th of June.
+- Submissions activated on [DEV](https://dev.to/devteam/announcing-the-refine-dev-hackathon-29fn) platform
-- All detailed information on submissions will be explained on the DEV Hackathon Launch day.
+- All detailed information on submissions will be explained on the [refine + DEV Hackathon Announcement Post](https://dev.to/devteam/announcing-the-refine-dev-hackathon-29fn).

 ## Rules